shah-raj/RIIDIGIT/README.md

-A Sample ML Project that recognizes handwritten single digits.
+<b>A Sample ML Project that recognizes handwritten single digits.</b>

 The working Javascript model on HTML is hosted on https://shah-raj.github.io/RIIDIGIT/